neiltimo/codepath-prework/README.md

 App Walk-through
 https://github.com/neiltimo/codepath-prework/blob/main/NeilSuarez_Prework.gif

-In the Features section below, add an x between the -[ ] like this - [x] for any features you complete. (☝️ Remove this paragraph after after checking off user stories)

 Required Features
 1. [x] App displays an image of a school's logo
 2. [x] App has three textfields for first, last, and school names